dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/security/index.md

 :::zone pivot="wpf"

-WPF apps use the [Microsoft identity platform](/azure/active-directory/develop/) to integrate with Azure Active Directory (AAD) and AAD B2C.
+WPF apps use the [Microsoft identity platform](/azure/active-directory/develop/) to integrate with Microsoft Entra (ME-ID) and AAD B2C.
 For guidance and examples, see the following resources:

 * [Overview of the Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview)
 * [Sign-in a user with the Microsoft Identity Platform in a WPF Desktop application and call an ASP.NET Core Web API](/samples/azure-samples/active-directory-dotnet-native-aspnetcore-v2/1-desktop-app-calls-web-api/)